StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 ![image](https://i.imgur.com/7c73OOj.png)

-In case [we find something](https://i.imgur.com/SFmMOPF.png) we would only have to follow the last steps **(check the What you should do now + Writing my mod code)** sections again to give an instruction to the offset/address and that's it.
+In case [we find something (please, click on this link to know what I'm talking about)](https://i.imgur.com/SFmMOPF.png) we would only have to follow the last steps **(check the What you should do now + Writing my mod code)** sections again to give an instruction to the offset/address and that's it.

 Otherwise, go to `Analysis` -> `One Shot` and click on `Aggressive Instruction Finder`.